ananda89/Intel-Edge-AI-1/README.md

 Note: A call to the API will be only made if `app_id` and `app_key` are provided else a stubbed output will be shown.

 ### Output
-The nutritional information displayed on top of the image.
+The nutritional information displayed on top of the image:

 ![Figure 1](outputs/output.png)